Preston Kilwien: Professional

 In 2024, he was the only Tormenta FC player to start each of the team’s 30 league and Jagermeister Cup games.
 Including Kilwien's three U.S. Open Cup appearances, he started and appeared in 33 of the team's 34 total contests.
 Kilwien led the team in minutes played and blocked shots, while finishing second in passing, interceptions and clearances.
 He ranked among the top 10 in USL League One in clearances.
 He was named the team’s Player of the Month twice, in June and August and was named in the USL Team of the Week on August 20.
 Kilwien finished sixth among all players in USL League One in minutes played and was one of just 12 players to start all 22 regular season league matches.
 He became a free agent upon the expiration of his contract.

 Kilwien signed for USL League One expansion side Texoma FC on January 30, 2025.
+He started 15 of his 16 USL League One appearances during the season, while starting the team's lone U.S. Open Cup contest and two of its four USL Jägermeister Cup contests.
+The team released its entire professional roster after dropping out of USL League One.

+Kilwien signed for USL Championship expansion side Miami FC on December 17, 2025.
+Following a mutual termination of his agreement with Miami FC, Kilwien signed a contract with A.D.
+San Carlos on June 3, 2026..
+On July 30, 2026, he terminated his agreement with A.D.
+San Carlos due to uncertainties related to the team's financial difficulties.

+On August 4, Kilwien signed a contract to join Escorpiones de Belén Fútbol Club for the 2026-27 Apertura and Clausura seasons.